-a.
-No unlicensed vehicles, including but not limited to motorized bicycles, motorcycles, mini-bikes, go-karts, etc. shall be operated on

-- or parked upon any common area of Community. - b.
-Minor repairs begun on vehicles by an owner or his assigned agent, while on any area, must be completed within 48 hours from the starting time of the repair.
+- 1. General: - a.
+No unlicensed vehicles, including but not limited to motorized bicycles, motorcycles, miniObikes, go-karts, etc. shall be operated on or parked upon any common area of the Community. - b.
+Minor repairs being done on vehicles by an owner or his assigned agent, while on any area, must be completed within 48 hours from the staring time of the repair.
 Major repairs (including but not limited to engine transmission, rear end overhaul) are prohibited. - c.
 Dumping, disposal of leaks of oil, grease, or any other chemical, residual substances, or any substance of particles from holding tanks of vehicles of any type (as a result of the repair, maintenance, or carelessness) is not permitted on any areas.
-Disposal must also conform to environmental regulations. - d.
+Disposal must also confirm to environmental regulations. - d.
 The dumping of motor oil and other petroleum products into the storm sewers is a direct violation of the State Water Control Law and may lead to civil penalties and clean-up costs for the responsible person(s). - e.
-Motor vehicles shall not be operated in common areas without permission from the Board or management company. - f.
-Owners of vehicles will be held liable for all costs to repair damages to common areas caused by negligence, repair operations on the vehicle or storage of any combustible, dangerous or other wise hazardous material on common ares (regardless of the type of container). - Parking of motor vehicles with commercial lettering, including but not limited to vans, trucks, taxicabs, buses, or cars are prohibited in Community.
-Trucks greater than three quarters (3/4) of a ton in size are prohibited in Community. - f.
-Non-resident owners may not use any parking areas for the storage of any vehicle, including but not limited to motorcycles, boats, trailers, campers, etc.
+Motor vehicles shall not be operated in common areas without permission from the Board or Management company.

+- f.
+Owners of vehicles will be held liable for all cost to repair damages to common areas caused by negligence, repair operations on the vehicle or storage of any combustible, dangerous or otherwise hazardous material on common area (regardless of the type of container). - g.
+Parking of motor vehicles with commercial lettering, including but not limited to vans, trucks, taxicabs, buses, or cars are prohibited in Community.
+Trucks greater than three quarters (3/4) of a ton in size are prohibited in Community. - h.
+Non-resident owners may not use any parking areas for the storage of any vehicle, including but not limited to motorcycles, bots, trailers, campers, etc. - i.
-- g.
 Operation of any motor vehicle in violation of the Code of municipality, as amended, is prohibited.
-Consent is hereby given by the Board of Directors to all appropriate law enforcement officers who are hereby empowered to enforce all motor vehicle laws in the streets and common areas of Community. - h.
+Consent is hereby given by the Board of Directors to all appropriate law enforcement officers who are hereby empowered to enforce all motor vehicle laws in the streets and common areas of Community. - j.
 Vehicles parked on property must be in compliance with the governing municipalities laws.
-Violations of this rule shall result in the posting of Notice on the vehicle directing removal of the vehicle or correction of the violation within five (5) days.
-All actions shall be coordinated with the municipality Police Department in accordance with the applicable requirements of the Code of Municipality as amended. - i.
-The Board of Directors shall be empowered to have vehicles which are in violation and any vehicles as defined in the Code of Municipality, as amended, removed from the common areas, at the owner's risk and expense, provided proper notification has been given to the owner.
+Violations of the rule shall result in the posting of Notice on the vehicle directing removal of the vehicle or correction of violation within five (5) days.
+All actions shall be coordinated with the municipality Police Department in accordance with the applicable requirements of the Code of Municipality as amended. - k.
+The Board of Directors shall be empowered to have vehicles which are in violation and any vehicle as defined in the Code of Municipality, as amended, removed from the common areas, at the owner's risk and expense, provide proper notification has been given to the owner. - Recreational Vehicles: Recreational vehicles to include, but not limited to, motor homes, boats, travel or camping trailers shall not be kept on any lot or in the common area or parking areas unless assigned space is provided by the Board of Management Company.